 It helps prevent blood clots.
 Some chemicals in the blood trigger events that cause blood clots.
 When aspirin stops those chemicals, it helps slow the formation of the clots.
 That’s important because they can clog the arteries that bring blood to heart muscle and the brain, which increases your risk of heart attack and stroke.

-It can reduce your risk of death.
-A low-dose aspirin might be considered to prevent heart attack and stroke in a select group of adults between 40-70 who aren't at increased risk of bleeding.
+It might reduce your risk of death.
+A low-dose aspirin might be considered to prevent a first heart attack and stroke in a select group of adults between 40-59 who aren't at increased risk of bleeding.

 Who Could Benefit?

 - People with coronary artery disease or atherosclerosis (hardening of the arteries)